COMMGMT 2503 - Small and Family Business Perspectives II

 Topic 4: Marketing: product, price and promotion decisions

 Topic 5: Financing the business

 Topic 10: Exit – part 1 (succession & next gen)

 Topic 11: Exit – part 2 (decline & closure or turnaround and/or sale)

 F O U N D A T I O N: TOPIC 1 - Definition, characteristics and significance of small firms and family businesses

-- Evaluate the appropriateness of a range of interrelated decisions associated with managing an growing a small firm and a family business;
+2. Integrate the course concepts to critically assess the appropriateness of a range of interrelated decisions associated with managing and growing small firms and family businesses;

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: